nairobilug/nairobilug.or.ke/content/installing-debian-jessie-on-the-acer-c710-2833-chromebook.md

 Once you have read through that at least twice, now start the actual installation.
 The process to follow is [here](https://johnlewis.ie/mediawiki/index.php?title=Flashing_stock_firmware_to_a_coreboot_build_on_Acer_C7_%28C710%29)

-For the core boot, I used the 'Grub2 for Intel Celeron 847' with an md5 sum of '9c5993518ddf97ab4c4cf7e0a2f84570'.
+For the core boot, I used the 'Grub2 for Intel Celeron 847' with an md5 sum of `9c5993518ddf97ab4c4cf7e0a2f84570`.
 I picked it because I have used grub2 before and felt comfortable starting off in a farmiliar place.
 You are welcome to try a different one if you know what you are doing.

 If you follow the instructions carefully, you should get through without problems.

-###Finally
+### Finally

 Now you have Debian on your system, it is time to do the post-installation steps.
 As I told you, those are found on the page you [started off with](https://wiki.debian.org/InstallingDebianOn/Acer/C710-2615-Chromebook).

 Great!
 Now go ye and be productive!

-###EDITS
+---

+## EDITS

 April 21, 2014: Sometimes the trackpad does not work - to correct that, you could do the following (from [marstella.net](http://marstella.net/?p=278) also, thanks to eebrah)

-1. Edit /etc/modprobe.d/blacklist.conf and include the following line
+1. Edit `/etc/modprobe.d/blacklist.conf` and include the following line

         blacklist chromeos_laptop

-2. Edit /etc/modules and include the following lines:
+2. Edit `/etc/modules` and include the following lines:

         i2c-i801
         i2c-dev
         chromeos_laptop
         cyapa